 It could be easy to sniff at My Old Dutch, with its bright orange frontage, tiny yet strangely comfortable wooden chairs and mock-Delftware plates.
 It is defiantly, sweetly, uncool.
 But the pancakes work.
 They are the sort you make at home – thicker than crepes, eggy and no buttermilk.
 You get just the one, but it is enormous enough to be satisfying without a distended stomach.
 We went for a sweet pancake and chose our own topping: banana, maple syrup and cinnamon.
 The smell is divine.
 We also like the way the bananas clearly went in the pan first, batter filling around them, so the undersides were slightly charred and caramelised.

 My Old Dutch has branches in Holborn, Chelsea and Kensington.
-Price: pancake, pot of tea and service £10
+Price: pancake and a pot of tea £8.75

 Disclaimer: we review anonymously and pay for all our meals / drinks.